 - Fees: no fees for children below the age of 15, for Indian citizen, Citizens of BIMSTEC nations and SAARC is rupees 10 and other foreign citizens rupees 250.

 - Weekend and government holiday: ticket costs 8- rupees for adults and 30 rupees for children of 3 to 12 years of age.

 - Nearest metro station – Chandni Chowk.
-You can also take an auto rickshaw or else taxi from the metro station.
+You can also take an auto-rickshaw or else a taxi from the metro station.
 You can easily reach Red Fort from any part of the city via DTC buses.

 2. Humayun’s Tomb- Amazing Works of Mughal Architecture

 Humayun’s tomb is known to be the must-visit tourist place in Delhi.
 The design of this magnificent monument pertains to typical Mughal architecture with a Persian influence.

 Due to its beautiful design and illustrious history, Humayun’s tomb was featured in UNESCO’s World Heritage Site in the year 1993.
 The most notable features inside this tomb are the gardens squares with pathways water channels.